Gl0deanR/create-flask-app/README.md

 install [pymysql](https://pypi.org/project/PyMySQL/) `pip install PyMySQL` or something similar which you prefer).

-Flask Starter App uses blueprints which means your project is ready to go big, it's easy to scale.
+Create Flask App uses blueprints which means your project is ready to go big, it's easy to scale.
 It's great for both small and large applications.

 ---